tradeflow-ai/mobile/CONTRIBUTING.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Recognition
+## 🙏 Recognition & Community

-We appreciate all contributions, large and small.
-Contributors will be recognized in our README and release notes.
+### How We Recognize Contributors

+We believe in celebrating everyone who contributes to TradeFlow:

+#### Automatic Recognition
+- **First PR merged**: Welcome message and mention in release notes
+- **Bug fixes**: Acknowledged in issue comments and release notes
+- **Documentation improvements**: Highlighted in community updates
+- **Code contributions**: Added to README contributors section

 ---